nRF Cloud P-GPS

 Overview

 Predicted GPS (P-GPS) is a form of assistance that reduces the Time to First Fix (TTFF), the time needed by a GNSS module to estimate its position.
 It is provided through nRF Cloud services.
 In P-GPS, nRF Cloud provides data containing information about the estimated orbits (Ephemerides) of the 32 GPS satellites for up to two weeks.
 Each set of ephemerides predictions is valid for a specific four-hour period within the set of all provided predictions.
-A device using P-GPS downloads the ephemeris predictions from the cloud, it stores them in its flash memory, and later it injects them into the GNSS module when needed.
+A device using P-GPS downloads the ephemeris predictions from the cloud, stores them in its flash memory, and later injects them into the GNSS module when needed.

 Note